suryagitty/KafkaPerformanceTest/README.md

-# KafkaPerformanceTest
+# Kafka Performance Testing

-How to performance test Kafka
+How to performance test Kafka ?

+Apache kafka provides two inbuilt tools
+1. Kafka-Producer-Performance-test.sh
+     This is to produce messages into a topic on the broker(s)
+2. Kafka-consumer-perf-test.sh
+     This is to consume the messages from the kafka topics

 **High Level**
 1. Download Apache kafka